-In the 1970’s a secret motorcycle fraternity called the THE SONS OF DANGER inducted Malcolm Smith into their group.
-These men celebrated a lifestyle of hard working businessmen who shed the corporate image for serious motorcycle riding in their spare time.
-Back in the 70's, choppers and their riders dominated the public motorcycle scene.
-Good guy, dirt bike riders were lumped together with the chopper scene in the public's mind under the category of "bad guys”.
-In those days corporate American didn't have things like "dress down Fridays" and did not tolerate the radical fringe.
+In the 1970’s, a secret motorcycle fraternity called the The Sons of Danger inducted Malcolm Smith into their group.
+These men celebrated a lifestyle of hard-working businessmen who shed the corporate image for serious motorcycle riding in their spare time.
+Back in the 70's, choppers and their riders dominated the public motorcycle scene; good guy, dirt bike riders were lumped together with the chopper scene under the category of "bad guys”.
+In those days, corporate American didn't have things like "dress-down Fridays" and did not tolerate the radical fringe.
 It was a clear line, "You are one of us or one of them!"
 Motorcyclists were clearly "one of THEM".

 Thus was born, the underground band of good guys, meeting in the mountains or hills to ride motorcycles.
-Broken legs, sprained wrists and injured shoulders were passed off as "skiing" or “bicycle riding” or some other acceptable past time.
-These men, the original SON’S OF DANGER!
+Broken legs, sprained wrists and separated shoulders were passed off as "skiing" or “bicycle riding” injuries, trappings of some other acceptable past time.

-In 2000, 16 new members were inducted.
-Since then, THE SONS OF DANGER has grown to over 100 active riders.
-The SONS OF DANGER are the riders motorcyclists can look to as the voice of experience; Baja and motorcycles.
+That first year, 16 new members were inducted.
+Since then, TSOD has grown to over 100 active riders.
+The Sons of Danger are the riders motorcyclists can look to as the voice of experience; Baja and motorcycles.